Making cobordisms symplectic: Introduction

 \begin{remark}{\rm 1.
-In contrast with Theorem \ref{thm:conical-sing}, construction of {\em non-singular symplectic structures} on $X$ is severally constrained.
-For instance, according to Gromov's theorem in dimension $4$ and Eliashberg-Floer-Mcduff's theorem in higher dimensions, see \cite{Gro85, McD91}, any symplectic manifold $(X,\om)$ bounded by the standard contact sphere and satisfying the condition $[\om]|_{\pi_2(X)}=0$ has to be diffeomorphic to a ball.
+In contrast with Theorem \ref{thm:conical-sing}, the construction of {\em non-singular symplectic structures} on $X$ is severely constrained.
+For instance, according to Gromov's theorem in dimension $4$ and Eliashberg-Floer-McDuff's theorem in higher dimensions, see \cite{Gro85, McD91}, any symplectic manifold $(X,\om)$ bounded by the standard contact sphere and satisfying the condition $[\om]|_{\pi_2(X)}=0$ has to be diffeomorphic to a ball.

-2. It is interesting to compare the flexibility phenomenon for symplectic structures with conical singularities with overtwisted links, exhibited in Theorem \ref{thm:conical-sing}, with a similar flexibility phenomenon for Lagrangian manifolds with conical singularities with loose Legendrian links, which was uncovered in \cite{EliMur13}. } \end{remark} Theorem \ref{thm:conical-sing} implies the following \begin{cor} Let $X$ be a closed manifold of dimension $2n>4$ which admits an almost complex structure on $X\setminus p$, $p\in X$.
-Let $a\in H^2(X)$ be any cohomology class.
-Then given any closed symplectic $2n$-dimensional manifold $(Z,\omega)$ the connected sum $X\# Z$ admits a symplectic form with a conical singularity in the cohomology class $a+C[\omega]$ for a sufficiently large constant $C>0$. \end{cor} \begin{proof}
+2. It is interesting to compare the flexibility phenomenon for symplectic structures with conical singularities with overtwisted links, exhibited in Theorem \ref{thm:conical-sing}, with a similar flexibility phenomenon for Lagrangian manifolds with conical singularities with loose Legendrian links, see \cite{EliMur13}. } \end{remark} Theorem \ref{thm:conical-sing} implies the following \begin{cor} Let $X$ be a closed manifold of dimension $2n>4$ that admits an almost complex structure on $X\setminus p$, $p\in X$.
+Let $a\in H^2(X)=H^2(X\setminus p)$ be any cohomology class.
+Then for any closed symplectic $2n$-dimensional manifold $(Z,\omega)$, the connected sum $X\# Z$ admits a symplectic form with a conical singularity in the cohomology class $a+C[\omega]$ for a sufficiently large constant $C>0$. \end{cor} \begin{proof} Let $B$ be a ball centered at $p$.
+The obstruction to extending an almost complex structure $J$ from $X\setminus \Int B$ to $X$ is an element $\alpha\in\pi_{2n-1}(SO(2n)/U(n))$.
+Choose two disjoint balls $B_1, B_2\subset \Int B$ and define $J$ on a neighborhood $\Op\p B_1$ of $\p B_1$ as the push-forward of the standard complex structure on the boundary of a ball $D\subset \C^n$ under an orientation preserving diffeomorphism of $h:\Op\p D\to\Op\p B_1$ such that $h(\p D)=\ B_1$, and $h$ sends the outward normal vector field to the boundary $ D$ to the inward normal vector field to the boundary of $ B_1$.
+Note that $J$ does not extend to an almost complex structure on $B_1$, unless $n=1,3$.
+Let $\beta\in\pi_{2n-1}(SO(2n)/U(n))$ be the obstruction to this extension.
+We furthermore extend $J$ to $B\setminus \Int(B_1\cup B_2)$ and note that the obstruction to extending $J$ to $B_2$ is equal to $\alpha-\beta$.
+By construction the almost complex structure $J$ on $\Op\p B_1$ is compatible with the push-forward $h_*\xi_{\std}$ of the standard contact structure $\xi_\std$ on $\p D$, co-oriented by the outward normal.
+Next, we apply Theorem \ref{thm:conical-sing} to get a symplectic form $\omega_X$ on $X \setminus \Int B_1$ with a conical singularity at the center of $B_2$, so that $[\omega_X] = a$ and $\p_+(X \setminus \Int B_1, \omega_X) \cong (S^{2n-1}, \xi_\std)$.
+Then $(X \setminus \Int B_1, \omega_X)$ can be implanted into the symplectic manifold $Z$, after rescaling the symplectic form of $Z$ if necessary. \end{proof}